reaper699/lisk-docs/DockerInstall.md

 ## 2. Install Lisk

-To install and run the latest version of Lisk as a docker container, please proceed with the following:
+To install the latest version of Lisk as a docker container, please proceed with the following:

 Choose a network: